 What is the process for getting an implant?

-After a child or adult is considered a viable candidate, he or she will undergo the implantation surgery, which is done under general anesthesia.
-It typically takes between two and four hours and most people spend one night in the hospital afterward.
-When they leave the hospital, the person will not be able to hear yet.
+After that step, the next step is usually implantation surgery, which is done under general anesthesia.
+It typically takes between two and four hours and most people spend one night in the hospital.
+The person will not be able to hear yet.
 Although the internal components have been placed, the surgical site must heal before the external device is placed.

 About four to six weeks after the surgery, the patient will return to the cochlear implantation center to be fitted with the external device.
 At this appointment, the audiologist will activate the cochlear implant and begin the process of mapping the processor for the individual's specific needs.
 When the cochlear implant is "turned on," this is the first time many children and adults are experiencing sound.
 Whether first hearing a spouse's voice, their own voice, a parent's voice or the audiologist, it's quite an emotional and memorable milestone for the patient or parent.

 This first appointment will be followed by other fine-tuning and adjustments to the cochlear implant map as the patient begins his or her new hearing journey.
-Many individuals need several follow-up visits over a few months to adjust the mapping of signal to the electrodes, as well as to help the person become accustomed to his or her device.
+Many people need several follow-up visits over a few months to adjust the mapping of the signals to the electrodes, as well as to help the person become accustomed to his or her device.
 Especially for those who've never heard sound before, an auditory training program is necessary to help the brain learn how to process the new auditory stimulation.
-Much like hearing aids, individuals will want to schedule regular visits with their audiologist for occasional adjustments and hearing tests.
+Much like hearing aids, people will want to schedule regular visits with their audiologist for occasional adjustments and hearing tests.

-If you are interested in learning more about whether you might qualify cochlear implantation, talk to an ENT physician or audiologist for a referral to a cochlear implant center.
+If you are interested in learning more about whether you might be a good candidate for cochlear implantation, talk to an ENT physician or audiologist for a referral to a cochlear implant center.